Student Rights and Grievances

 - APPEAL TO GRIEVANCE AND ORDER COMMITTEE

-From the date of the mail receipt, the parties are notified of the Dean of Student Services’ decision, any request for a hearing to the Student Grievance and Order Committee must be received postmarked or hand delivered in three (3) working days.
-Any appeal shall be made in writing and delivered to the Office of Student Services.
+Any request for a hearing to the Student Grievance and Order Committee must be received within five (5) working days of the notification of administrator action.
+Any request for a hearing shall be made in writing and delivered to the Dean of Student Services.
 The Dean of Student Services will convene the Grievance and Order Committee to conduct the formal hearing within 30 calendar days during the fall and spring semesters.
 If the fall or spring semester ends before the hearing can be scheduled and held, both parties will be notified of any delay.

-After the hearing date has been established and each party has been notified via regular and certified U.S. Mail or overnight delivery service, copies of the written case materials will be available for each party to pick up from the Office of Student Services seven (7) working days prior to the hearing.
+After the hearing date has been established and each party has been notified via official College District email address and/or regular and certified U.S. Mail or overnight delivery service, copies of the written case materials will be available for each party to pick up from the Office of Student Services seven (7) working days prior to the hearing.

 - HEARING PROCEDURE